olegtarasov/FastText.NetWrapper/README.md

 ## Changelog

+### `1.3.1`

+* Updated fastText binaries with latest improvements from the Facebook repo.

 ### `1.3.0`

 * Native libraries are now explicitly included in target project and copied to output directory.
 Hopefully, this solves a couple of problems with the previous approach of dynamically extracting libraries from resources.